As a massage therapist, you know a massage is more than just “a little pressure here, a little kneading there.”

 - Color: Keep your walls and color theme a neutral earth tone.
 Soft, neutral colors help clients relax.
 If you’re unsure what color(s) to choose, remember that shades of blue and green are known to have a calming effect, and you also can’t go wrong with a soft beige or gray.

-- Decor: Again, less is always better for a massage room, so when choosing your decor, think about what represents your style, while also keeping your client’s comfort in mind.
-Choose smaller pieces of furniture, keep paintings or other wall art to a minimum, and if you’re going to include a few indoor plants, make sure the space doesn’t feel cluttered.
+- Decor: Again, less is always better for a massage room.
+When choosing your decor, think about what represents your style, while also keeping your client’s comfort in mind.
+Choose smaller pieces of furniture, keep paintings or wall art to a minimum.
+If you’re going to include a few indoor plants, don’t clutter the space.

 - Consistency: Whatever combination of color and decor you go with, keep the tone and feel consistent.
 For example, if you’re going for a tropical island vibe with a palm tree and soothing ocean sounds, don’t hang a painting of a city skyline on the wall.
 Choose a theme for the space and stick to it across the board.